Didcot ‘A’ Power Station

 ADMRC will maintain and exhibit the layout for the immediate future, before it eventually retires to a permanent exhibit at Didcot Railway Centre.
 The plan is to have the layout set-up permanently in our club rooms for members interested in N-gauge to use.
 It will be disassembled for exhibition displays, hopefully a few times per year.
 Leicester Belgrave Road works in a similar way for the OO-gauge fraternity.

 Didcot ‘A’ Power Station is available for exhibitions.
+We have prepared a set of information for Exhibition Managers.
 Please contact the club if you are interested in having the layout at your exhibition.

 The layout was built by Tony Musgrave and fellow builders Roly Hamblin and Derrick Mortimore to represent the famous Oxfordshire landmark of Didcot ‘A’ coal fired power station, and it’s near-continuous supply of rail delivered coal (according to a club member who is a signaller at Didcot, this was up-to 20 trains per day at peak times!).
 The layout shows the merry-go-round tracks for the coal trains, and the near-by Great Western mainline.
 Inside the merry-go-round loops are the impressive structures of the power station itself, featuring cameos from the station’s history.
 To add to it all, a smoke generator gives ‘real’ steaming cooling towers and chimneys — though it doesn’t set of the fire alarms!